 CST - Comment:

-s lives are governed not by themselves - choosing a path that they desire - but by extraneous circumstances or near spur of the moment decisions.
+Most people's lives are governed not by planed decisions - choosing a path that they have carefully thought through - but by extraneous circumstances or near spur of the moment decisions.

 The wider scope for education (including that given by parents and family) must be enabling – and this means providing the basic tools of life.

 This will allow each individual, (child and adult), to consider for themselves a path that they wish to follow and not one foisted on them by society or by predicament.